OctaviaProject/octaviaproject.github.io/_posts/2017-07-14-Twine-Games-To-Play.md

 We'll be making our own Twine games starting next week.
 In the meantime, check out these games to learn a bit about the program [Twine](https://twinery.org/).

 [**Birdland**](http://birdland.camp/)<br>
 Trying to save your entire summer camp from weird alien bird monsters is hard work!
-Click on "About" to see the [cast of characters].
+Click on "About" to see the cast of characters.

 [**Eun, Park or Kyung?**](http://philome.la/Dao898/eun-park-or-kyung/play)<br>
 The infamous Soo-Im Boys, Parker, Eunji and Kyung, are very popular in school.
 They've got style, personality and hella good looks.